This project is no longer active, and this page is no longer being updated.

-Detailed environmental studies for 17 alternatives evaluated each alternative for potential environmental, social, and economic effects.
-Results of these studies were presented to the public at Corridor Public Hearings on September 22, 25, and 30 in 2008.
-An additional Public Hearing was held on July 19, 2010 to notify the public of changes made to the Extended Northern Jackson Bypass and Northern Jackson Bypass corridor alignments.
+Detailed environmental studies evaluated each of the 17 alternatives for potential environmental, social and economic effects of widening U.S. 158.
+The results of these studies were presented to the public at corridor public hearings on Sept.
+22, 25 and 30, 2008.
+An additional public hearing was held on July 19, 2010, to notify the public of changes made to the Extended Northern Jackson Bypass and Northern Jackson Bypass corridor alignments.
 Citizens were encouraged to comment on the proposed improvements and to provide opinions on a preferred alternative.
 In total, 412 citizens attended the four Hearings.

 Merger Team Process

-Citizen feedback and results from detailed environmental studies were presented to the Project Merger Team, a team comprised of representatives from both State and Federal environmental agencies, on March 26, 2009.
+Citizen feedback and results from detailed environmental studies were presented to the project merger team – comprised of representatives from both state and federal environmental agencies – on March 26, 2009.
 The purpose of this meeting was to achieve a consensus on the Least Environmentally Damaging Practicable Alterative (LEDPA)/ Preferred Alternative.

 - Garysburg Southern Bypass 1 (Sections A1, B2, B3)